leanderseige/eurorackdiy/PSU.md

 The case was made to be placed into a Eurorack.
 It is divided into two chambers: the first one contains all the high voltage elements and the transformator while the second one houses the voltage regulator board.
 Outside the case is a niche for a small PCB with up to three 16pin sockets.
 There is also a rectangluar window for a grille of 10cm x 10cm to let warm air escape.

 The high voltage chamber has a round bed for a toroidal transformer.

+# What would I change if I would build this a second time?

+- Make the right side read wall one millimeter thicker so it does bend less wenn plugin/unplugin the power cord.
+- I didn't need the hole for the front panel fuse, so I would close it.
+However, it could be useful with a different design.